AdaptableTools/openfin-demo/README.md

 - Excel will automatically update in line with cell edits and ticking data changes in AdapTable

 - Any date edits made directly in Excel will be automatically reflected in AdapTable
-- Any [Cell Validation Rules](https://docs.adaptabletools.com/docs/adaptable-functions/cell-validation-function) created in AdapTable will be invoked when data in Excel is edited which breaks a rule.
+- Any [Prevent Edit Alerts](https://docs.adaptabletools.com/docs/adaptable-functions/alert-function) created in AdapTable will be invoked when data in Excel is edited which breaks a rule.

   > When that happens an OpenFin Notification will popup giving details of the validation rule and an Action Button to undo the edit